-- Jumping fountains: You’ll need a quick shutter finger, but if you time it right, you can get a picture of a stream of water passing right over your head.
+- Jumping fountains: These are located outside the Imagination pavilion.
+You’ll need a quick shutter finger, but if you time it right, you can get a picture of a stream of water passing right over your head.

-- Inside the shark at the Seas: In the play area in the Seas pavilion, you will find a shark mouth that you can climb into and pose for a silly picture trying to claw your way out of its jaws.
+- Inside Bruce’s mouth at the Seas: In the play area in the Seas pavilion, you will find a shark mouth that you can climb into and pose for a silly picture trying to claw your way out of its jaws.

 Back before you had to schedule every second of your vacation months or weeks in advance, Epcot used to be our go-to park for rainy days or ones that were predicted to be extra hot.
 Why?
 Almost everything is indoors so it doesn’t shut down in the rain.
 Indoors also means that extra cold air conditioning that Disney is famous for.
 Unlike the Magic Kingdom or Animal Kingdom where many of the rides are outdoors, the majority of Epcot’s rides and shows will go on even in the midst of a lightning storm.
 You’ll get wet moving from building to building, but you’ll still be able to enjoy the attractions.
 Except for Test Track – that one closes because the final portion of the track is outside.